iro0087/open-merchandise-management/README.md

 Allow to automatically actualize/REFRESH the stock of merchandise, according to the sells and recieved items, when running the program.
 See "stock.xlsx" as an example.

-The sells are written on the "Sorties" sheet and the deliveries on the "Entrées" sheet, you can change the name, just make sure to also change the string (corresponding to the sheet name) in the source code between line 23 and 27.
+The sells are written on the "Out" sheet and the deliveries on the "In" sheet, you can change the name, just make sure to also change the string (corresponding to the sheet name) in the source code between line 23 and 27.
 So the file you want to modify is "stock.xlsx".